SYalouz/QuantNBody/docs/source/intro.rst

 The **QuantNBody** package is a Python toolkit for quantum chemists/physicists interested in methods development to study quantum many-body problems ranging from electronic structure to condensed matter theory.
-It provides a quick and easy way to build matrix representations of bosonic and fermionic quantum many-body operators (*e.g.* Hamiltonians, spin or excitation operators) and get access to quantities/objects of interest (*e.g.* energies, reduced density matrices, many-body wave functions).
+It provides a quick and easy way to build matrix representations of bosonic and fermionic quantum many-body operators (*e.g.* Hamiltonians, spin or excitation operators) and get access to quantities/objects of interest (*e.g.* energies, reduced density matrices, many-body wavefunctions).
 The code includes various native functions and it is flexible enough to help users in building their own numerical tools to implement new methods.

 .. note::